pypi/warehouse/docs/development/getting-started.rst

 What next?
 ----------

-Please look at our `open issues that are labelled "good first issue"`_, find one you want to work on, comment on it to say you're working on it, then submit a pull request.
+Look at our `open issues that are labelled "good first issue"`_, find one you want to work on, comment on it to say you're working on it, then submit a pull request.
 Use our :doc:`submitting-patches` documentation to help.

 Talk with us
 ^^^^^^^^^^^^